schiranji/TreeDecisionEngine/README.md

 * Engine will return list of Results based on processor rules.

 Tasks
-- [ ] Use InheritableThreadLocal for RuleEngineData.
+- [ ] Use InheritableThreadLocal for DecisionEngineRequest.
-- [ ] Use static for processor level map.
+- [ ] Use static for processor level map?
 - [ ] Call method is not taking arguments.
 See if processors can be pooled for avoiding instantiation overhead.
 - [ ] Custom exception and better exception handling at processor failure for timeout.
 - [X] See if same level process can be launched in parallel.